renpy/renpy/sphinx/source/drag_drop.rst

 Drag class represents either something that can be dragged around the screen, something that can have a draggable dropped onto it, or something that can do both.
-The DragGroup class represents a group of Drags - for a drag and drop to occur, both Drags must be part of the same drag group.
+The DragGroup class represents a group of Drags—for a drag and drop to occur, both Drags must be part of the same drag group.

 The drag and drop system can be used either through the :ref:`Screen